peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the type is  `bool`  (  `boolean`  in Java), returns the result of AsBoolean.

- * If the type is  `short`  , returns this number as a 16-bit signed integer after converting its value to an integer by discarding its fractional part, and throws an exception if this object's value is infinity or a not-a-number value, or does not represent a number (currently InvalidOperationException, but may change in the next major version), or if the value, once converted to an integer by discarding its fractional part, is less than -32768 or greater than 32767 (currently OverflowException, but may change in the next major version).
+ * If the type is  `short`  , returns this number as a 16-bit signed integer after converting its value to an integer by discarding its fractional part, and throws an exception if this object's value is infinity or a not-a-number value, or does not represent a number (currently InvalidOperationException, but may change in the next major version), or if the value, once converted to an integer by discarding its fractional part, is less than -32768 or greater tha 32767 (currently OverflowException, but may change in the next major version).

  * If the type is  `long`  , returns this number as a 64-bit signed integer after converting its value to an integer by discarding its fractional part, and throws an exception if this object's value is infinity or a not-a-number value, or does not represent a number (currently InvalidOperationException, but may change in the next major version), or if the value, once converted to an integer by discarding its fractional part, is less than -2^63 or greater than 2^63-1 (currently OverflowException, but may change in the next major version).